nelsonPena/Technical_Test_Mobile_Developer_Seek/README.md

 - **Low Coupling**: Components interact through abstractions, making it easier to extend or modify the system.
 - **Swift + AVFoundation**: Integrates with Apple's media frameworks for advanced functionalities.
 - **Biometric Authentication**: Supports Face ID and Touch ID for enhanced security.
+- **Unit Tests**: Ensures the reliability of the application by validating the core functionalities through automated testing.

 ## Dynamic Repository Selection
 The application determines the persistence method based on the `Use Core Data` configuration in `Info.plist`: